 Edwin Friedman’s A Failure of Nerve: Leadership in the Age of the Quick Fix, has a certain popularity among some Christians.
 For my part, I’m not impressed, and actually concerned that imbibing Friedman’s principles may cause Christians, especially those with power, to view the marginalized in our society as “reactive parasites,” rather than carefully and humbly engaging with them.
-Indeed, such attitudes can already be detected.
+I’ve found that conservative Christians seem the most susceptible to this form of thinking.

 He then adds a psychological layer of “emotional triangles” to this foundational structure, claiming that these triangles “seem to be rooted in the nature of protoplasm itself” (205).
 For him, triangles and evolution are deeply compatible.
 The “entire book” could have been cast in terms of triangles (207) though, in fact, the entire book has been cast in terms of evolutionary theory.
 Sins like increased drinking” and “sexual acting-out” are simply symptoms of being in an emotional triangle.
 Adultery can be positively affected by “mischievously encouraging the affair” (209).